zealotree/Random-Splash/README.md

 ## How to Use

-1. Get a Client ID by making an app at [Unsplash Developers](https://unsplash.com/documentation#registering-your-application).
+1. Get a APPLICATION_ID by making an app at [Unsplash Developers](https://unsplash.com/documentation#registering-your-application).

 2. Edit the *random_splash.py* script and insert your Client ID.
 The line should look like this:

 	```
-	CLIENT_ID = "" # Insert your Client ID HERE
+	APPLICATION_ID = "" # Insert your Application ID HERE
 	```

 3. (Optional) You may Edit the ```COLLECTION_IDS``` to create a list of collections to pull photos from.